Summer Programs 2014

 Weekends may be added for those staying in the overnight program.
 Sailing, swimming, horseback riding, hiking and two-day hut trips are just a few of the activities offered.

 ESC strongly encourages camper independence and does not recommend family aides to attend Camp.
-However, we do realize that in some instances, families will want the family aide to come to camp with their Camper and that is why we offer two family weeks during the summer (please see family week option).
+However, we do realize that in some instances, families will want the family aide to come to camp with their Camper and that is why we offer two family weeks during the summer (please see Family Week option below).

 Family Camper Aide for the weekend $150: